 So, I decided to use some velcro tape to stick the SSD to the lid of my MacBook.
 Velcro tape makes it easy to stick it in and stick it out.
 And it’s pretty sturdy.

-You can also use normal tapes and glue the SSD to the lid of your computer.
-The SSD is light enough that you want to find any difference when it is glued to the lid of a laptop.
+You can also use regular tapes and glue the SSD to the lid of your computer.
+The SSD is light enough that you want to find any difference when it is glued to the top of a laptop.

-It helps you to work on your laptop by keeping it on your lap or any other services without having to worry about where to keep the external SSD.
+It helps you work on your laptop by keeping it on your lap or any other services without worrying about where to keep the external SSD.